 The United States joined World War I on April 6, 1917, and Americans fought their first major engagement in the Battle of Belleau Wood in June 1918.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-The American Expeditionary Force was forced to learn how to fight in a world where warfare had become more aggressive, mechanized and deadly since the U.S. Army’s last war, the Spanish American War in 1898.
+The American Expeditionary Force was forced to learn how to fight in a world where warfare had become more aggressive, mechanized and deadly.
+The U.S. Army’s last engagement was the Spanish American War in 1898.